PagerDuty-Samples/summit-2020-api-workshop/summit-2020-api-workshop/step4.md

 `flask run`{{execute}}

-## NotImplementedError
+## You should see: NotImplementedError

-We get a `NotImplemetedError`, this is expected as we need to implement some of our functions.
+We get a `NotImplementedError`, this is expected as we need to implement some of our functions.

 Let's get started implementing!